PHACS began in 2005 to address two critical pediatric HIV research questions:

 - Cardiovascular complications and disease risk

-- Genetics and epigenetics related to HIV infection, treatment, and antiretroviral exposure
+- Genetics and epigenetics related to HIV acquistion, ARV treatment, and ART exposure

 - Effects of maternal substance use on child outcomes